giacomomagni/HHbblvjj/Toy MC/Recap.md

 			The total branching ratio for the background is given by the product B1^2*2*(B2*B3): t tbar >> b bbar q1 q2 l+ nu OR b bbar q3 q4 l- nu		23.86+-1.7	%

-     >>Cut selection factors are computed when cut on masses are applied ( cut_s around 50%, cut_b around 3%)
+     4.Cut selection factors are computed when cut on masses are applied ( cut_s around 100%, cut_b around 0.6%)